zesty-io/zesty-hugo/README.md

 	- Must be using npm package - thus creating another dependency for the user to install
 		- potentialy could be [rewritten in go](https://github.com/ronakdev/hugo-project/issues/11)
 	- Cannot be bundled with hugo since hugo does not support run-hooks
-		- Currently bundled in a `Makefile`
+		- Currently bundled in a `NPM Package`